webforj/webforj-documentation/docs/introduction/tutorial/scaling-with-routing-and-composites.md

 ### Using `commit()`

-The `commit()` method in the `Repository` class keeps your app’s data and UI in sync.
+The `commit()` method in the `Repository` class keeps the app’s data and UI in sync.
 It provides a mechanism to refresh the data stored in the `Repository`, ensuring the latest state is reflected in the app.

 This method can be used in two ways:

 1) **Refreshing all data:**
   Calling `commit()` without arguments reloads all entities from the repository's underlying data source, such as a database or a service class.

-2) **Refreshing a single sntity:**
+2) **Refreshing a single entity:**
   Calling `commit(T entity)` reloads a specific entity, ensuring its state matches the latest data source changes.

 Call `commit()` when data in the `Repository` changes, such as after adding or modifying entities in the data source.